 2.1.2 Android version

 Description: The mobile application built for Android devices will be supported on the most used operating system for Android – Android 7.0 Nougat.
 Rationale: Given the time constraint of the project, there will be not enough time to develop the application to be supported on multiple version of mobile operating systems.
-Fit criterion: The built product shall be usable by all users that use the Android 7.0 Nougat on their devices.
+Fit criterion: The built product shall be usable by all users that use Android 7.0 Nougat on their devices.

 2.1.3 Collaboration with existing John Deere API

 Description: The product will use the services provided by the existing John Deere API.
-Rationale: By using the existing API, it speeds up the development and testing process and gives access to data we need.
+Rationale: By using the existing API, it speeds up the development and testing process and gives access to the data we need.
 Fit criterion: The application should use the API provided by John Deere.

 2.1.4 Designed to be used in a car

-Description: The mobile application shall be used in a car attached to the car heads up display without disturbing the attention of the driver.
-Rationale: The client and the customers want to use their time in the car, while driving, in a productive way.
+Description: The mobile application shall be used in a car attached to the car head display.
+Aim is to minimize user’s on-screen interaction that may disrupt user’s attention to driving.
+Rationale: The client and the customers want to utilize their time while driving the car, in an effective manner.
 Fit criterion: The product has to comply with the legal constraints for CarPlay and Android Auto applications.

 2.1.5 Final deadline of the project